 For example, it is unlawful for a California employer to fire an employee because of his or her gender, pregnancy, age, race, disability, or taking of a medical leave.
 It may also be considered a wrongful termination if the boss fired the employee for requesting a reasonable accommodation for a disability, or because the employee engaged in whistleblowing by complaining about unlawful conduct.
 It may also be a wrongful termination if an employee is fired for standing up for and associating with victims of discrimination and harassment.
 If this happened to you we recommend that you contact a labor and employment lawyer immediately.

 At the end of the day, you shouldn’t be trying to figure out whether or not your termination constitutes an illegal wrongful termination.
 Let the lawyer figure that out.
 Contact Mr. Robertson’s office.
 All consultations are completely free of charge and, if accepted, your case will be handled on a contingency fee.

 If you’ve been wrongfully terminated from your job don’t hesitate to call the firm for a free consultation.
 All cases are reviewed by an employment lawyer.
 Some people are afraid to call an employment law attorney because they are embarrassed about being terminated.
 Don’t be embarrassed, wrongful termination is extremely common and we are here to fight for your employment rights.

-For more information, or to speak with a Orange County labor and employment lawyer to find out your legal rights, please contact the firm today for a free consultation.
+For more information, or to speak with a Orange County labor lawyer or employment lawyer to find out your legal rights, please contact the firm today for a free consultation.
 Also, please note that by visiting this website or by contacting Mr. Robertson, an attorney-client relationship will not be formed until a signed fee agreement has been made.